 - Revascularization Procedures, Prophylaxis

 - Rheumatic Fever

 Coricidin HBP Cold & Flu

-- Coricidin HBP Cold & Flu is a member of the drug class upper respiratory combinations.
+- Coricidin hbp cold & flu is in the drug class upper respiratory combinations.

 Drug and food interactions